-(b) Represents fees and expenses related to our secondary offerings, follow-on offering and initial public offering, payment of a special cash dividend in June 2016 and expenses associated with recapitalization activities completed in March 2015.
+(b) Represents fees, expenses and integration costs associated with our acquisition of NauticStar in the current period and our secondary offerings, follow-on offering and payment of a special cash dividend in June 2016 in prior periods.

-(c) Represents legal and advisory fees for our litigation with Malibu Boats, LLC for fiscal 2017 and fiscal 2016, which includes settling the Malibu patent case in fiscal 2017 and settlement of a litigation matter for fiscal 2015.

-(d) Represents receipt of a one-time payment to settle certain litigation matters.

-(e) Represents the operating income attributable to the operations of our Hydra-Sports business and the related manufacturing agreement, adjusted to exclude depreciation and amortization related to Hydra-Sports.
-We previously divested the Hydra-Sports business in June 2012, but continued to manufacture Hydra-Sports boats for the purchaser of the business pursuant to an agreement that expired on June 30, 2015 (and which was not renewed).
-This adjustment was calculated by identifying the applicable cost of sales and operating expenses directly attributable to the Hydra-Sports business for such period, excluding any corporate overhead or other shared costs.
+(c) Represents post-acquisition adjustment to cost of goods sold for the fair value step up of inventory acquired all of which was sold during the second quarter of fiscal 2018.

-- (f) Reflects income tax expense at an estimated normalized annual effective income tax rate of 36.0% for the periods presented. - (g) The weighted average shares used for computation of pro-forma basic and diluted earnings per common share gives effect to the 26,417 shares of restricted stock awards, the 40,612 performance stock units granted under the 2015 Incentive Award Plan during the fiscal year ended June 30, 2017 and 52,660 shares for the dilutive effect of stock options.
+- (d) Represents legal and advisory fees for our litigation with Malibu Boats, LLC for fiscal 2017 and fiscal 2016, which includes settling the Malibu patent case in fiscal 2017. - (e) Represents receipt of a one-time payment to settle certain litigation matters. - (f) Represents an out-of-period adjustment to correct an immaterial error related to our warranty accrual calculation identified during the fiscal year ended June 30, 2018.
+See Note 3 to our audited consolidated financial statements included elsewhere in this Form 10-K for more information. - (g) Represents startup costs associated with a completely new boat brand in a segment of the market neither MasterCraft nor NauticStar serves. - (h) Prior periods presented exclude amortization charges for acquired intangible assets incurred during the fourth quarter and year ended fiscal 2018 period of \$0.5 million and \$1.5 million, respectively. - (i) Reflects income tax expense at an estimated annual effective income tax rate of 29% for all current-year periods presented and 36% for all prior-year periods presented.
+We expect our estimated annual effective income tax rate to be reduced to about 24% for fiscal 2019. - (j) The weighted average shares used for computation of pro-forma basic and diluted earnings per common share gives effect to the 42,233 shares of restricted stock awards, the 67,134 performance stock units granted under the 2015 Incentive Award Plan during the fiscal year ended June 30, 2018 and 58,706 shares for the dilutive effect of stock options.
 The average of the prior quarters is used for computation of the fiscal year ended periods.

-The following table shows the reconciliation of earnings per diluted share to Adjusted net income per diluted pro-forma weighted average share for the periods presented:
+The following table shows the reconciliation of net income per diluted share to Adjusted Net Income per diluted pro-forma weighted average share for the periods presented:

 Fiscal Years Ended

-2017 2016 2016 2015
+2018 2017 2016

-Net income per diluted share \$ 1.05 \$ 0.56 \$ 0.47
+Net income per diluted share 2.12 1.05 0.56

 Impact of adjustments:

-Income tax expense 0.63 0.46 0.56
+Income tax expense 0.69 0.63 0.46

-Change in common stock warrant fair value ^(a) - 0.19 0.56
+Change in common stock warrant fair value (a) 0.19

-Transaction expense ^(b) - 0.03 0.60
+Transaction expense (b) 0.09 0.03

+Inventory step-up adjustment - acquisition related (c) 0.03

-Litigation charge ^(c) 0.32 0.09 0.05
+Litigation charge (d) 0.32 0.09

-Litigation settlement ^(d) - (0.07) -
+Litigation settlement (e) (0.07)

-Hydra-Sports ^(e) - - (0.28)
+Warranty adjustment (f) (0.06)

+New brand and product development costs (g) 0.03

-Stock-based compensation 0.04 0.75 -
+Stock-based compensation 0.06 0.04 0.75

-Adjusted net income per diluted share before income taxes 2.04 2.01 1.96
+Adjusted Net Income per diluted share before income taxes (h) 2.96 2.04 2.01

 Impact of adjusted income tax expense on net income per diluted share

-before income taxes ^(f) (0.73) (0.72) (0.71)
+before income taxes (i) (0.86) (0.73) (0.72)

-Impact of increased share count ^(g) (0.01) (0.05) (0.46)
+Impact of increased share count (i) (0.01) (0.01) (0.05)

-Adjusted net income per diluted pro-forma weighted average share , 1.30 1.24 0.79
+Adjusted Net Income per diluted pro-forma weighted average share 2.09 1.30 1.24